Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ## 2. Check connectivity with central builder

-Needed only on a secondary node.
+Needed only if the machine is being configured as a secondary build node.

 Must be done from the biocbuild account.